puppetlabs/puppet-docs/source/pe/3.7/install_automated.markdown

     $ sudo ./puppet-enterprise-installer -a ~/my_answers.txt

 * Installing with the `-a` option will fail if any required question variables are not set.
 * Installing with the `-A` option will prompt the user for any missing answers to question variables.

+**Note**: For security reasons, when the installer runs, the answer file gets permissions changes.
+The permissions get set to owner `root`, permissions `600`.